allegroai/clearml/docs/clearml-task.md

                         Manually specify a list of required packages.
 Example:
                         --packages "tqdm>=2.1" "scikit-learn"
-  --docker DOCKER       Select the docker image to use in the remote session --skip-task-init      If set, Task.init() call is not added to the entry
+  --docker DOCKER       Select the docker image to use in the remote session --task-type TASK_TYPE
+                        Set the Task type, optional values: training, testing, inference, data_processing, application, monitor,
-                        point, and is assumed to be called in within the script.
+                        controller, optimizer, service, qc, custom --skip-task-init      If set, Task.init() call is not added to the entry point, and is assumed to be called in within the script.
 Default: add Task.init() call entry point script
   --base-task-id BASE_TASK_ID
                         Use a pre-existing task in the system, instead of a local repo/script.
 Essentially clones an existing task and overrides arguments/requirements.

 ```